OjaKV: Context-Aware Online Low-Rank KV Cache Compression: Appendix

 We consolidate the complete OjaKV online updating process into a formal procedure in Algorithm~\ref{alg:online-eigen-attn}.
 The algorithm outlines the two primary stages of our method: a comprehensive update during the prefill phase and lightweight, periodic updates during the decoding phase.

 The \textbf{Prefilling Phase} is designed to adapt the initial, general-purpose projection matrices ($U_{k}$ and $U_v$) to the specific content of the input prompt.
-This process begins by identifying a small subset of the most salient tokens using an importance scoring mechanism inspired by SnapKV (Line 3).
-The key and value vectors corresponding to these tokens are then used to perform a single, comprehensive batch update on the projection matrices via Oja's rule, using a relatively high learning rate, $\eta_{\text{pre}}$ (Lines 4-5).
-After this significant adaptation, the matrices are re-orthonormalized to maintain their geometric properties (Line 6).
-Finally, our hybrid storage policy is enacted by marking the critical first and last tokens of the prompt as exempt from compression (Line 7).
+First, average pooling with size $p$ is applied to reduce the number of vectors for efficient computation (Line 2).
+The pooled key and value vectors are then used to perform a batch update on the projection matrices via Oja's rule (Lines 3-4), after which the matrices are re-orthonormalized to maintain their geometric properties (Line 5).
+Finally, our hybrid storage policy is enacted through an error-weighted selection mechanism: we compute the reconstruction error $\bm{K} - \hat{\bm{K}}$ weighted by query attention from a local window, normalize the scores, and select the top-$k$ tokens with the highest error to be stored at full rank (Lines 6-7).

 The \textbf{Decoding Phase} handles the continuous adaptation of the subspace as new tokens are autoregressively generated.
 At each step, the newly generated key-value pair is temporarily stored in a buffer (Line 11).
 To maintain efficiency, updates are performed periodically.
-Every $T$ steps, all vectors accumulated in the buffer are used for another batch Oja update, this time with a more conservative learning rate, $\eta_{\text{dec}}$, to ensure stable learning (Lines 14-15).
-The bases are again re-orthonormalized, and the buffers are cleared for the next cycle (Lines 16-17).
+Every $T$ steps, average pooling is applied to the buffered vectors, followed by another batch Oja update with a more conservative learning rate to ensure stable learning (Lines 13-14).
+The bases are again re-orthonormalized, and the buffers are cleared for the next cycle (Lines 15-16).
 This two-phase approach allows OjaKV to make a strong initial adaptation to the context while continuously refining the subspace with minimal overhead during generation.